 Sharing with reporters, Mr. Phan Van Co - Marketing Director of Vrice Group Company Limited - said that the high export price of rice since mid-2023 has pushed domestic rice prices to very high levels.

-Mr. Co also said that the very high domestic prices push up the export price of finished rice, making the international offer price uncompetitive, so customers do not buy.
+Mr. Co also said that the very high domestic price pushes up the price of finished rice for export, making the international offer price uncompetitive so customers do not buy.
 "The current price of Vietnamese rice is almost the highest in the world, so there are almost no new contracts.
-Even though many parties have asked to buy, the high price makes businesses not dare to sign," Mr. Co informed.
+Even though many parties have asked to buy, the high price makes businesses not dare to sign" - Mr. Co informed.

 Source link